-Intended outcome Success criteria Disadvantaged pupils who are not on track to meet their age-related expectation by the end of KS2 will make accelerated progress.
-The gap Achieve at least national progress scores in KS2 reading, writing and maths with the aim to achieve higher between their expected attainment level and current attainment level will close.
-Gap will close in progress made between PP and non PP
+Intended outcome Success criteria Disadvantaged pupils who are not on track to meet their age-related expectation in maths will make accelerated progress.
+The gap between their expected attainment level and current attainment level will close.
+An increased percentage of pupils will reach the expected standard in Maths from their current assessment level Gap will close in attainment made between PP and non PP

-Increase overlearning and reinforcement in reading and maths at home and school Increase in reading ages and mental maths scores increase for all pupils Improved reading, writing and maths attainment for all pupils at the end of KS2, particularly those identified as disadvantaged.
+• Where a child has complex SEND needs, they will make progress towards their long term EHCP targets.
+Improved reading, writing and maths attainment for all pupils at the end of KS2, particularly those identified as disadvantaged.
 The percentage of disadvantaged pupils attaining at least expected standard in KS2 SATs will be in line with the percentage of non-disadvantaged pupils attaining at least expected standard; where a child has complex SEND needs, they will make progress towards their long term EHCP targets.
-Pupils access a wide range of interventions to meet their learning needs and gaps in knowledge As the children's learning needs are analysed and addressed, PP pupils make at least expected progress or exceed the targets set Achieve and sustain improved attendance and punctuality, particularly for those identified as disadvantaged Percentage attendance and punctuality rates of identified PP pupils increases and the gap between PP and no PP narrows Improved attendance for those identified will be noted and evaluated using or including CPOMs records Attendance letters Attendance reports Achieve and sustain improved mental wellbeing for all pupils in school, particularly those identified as disadvantaged Improved wellbeing for those identified will be evaluated using different tools and resources: Pupil Voice Staff Voice Parent voice Feedback from Family Link Workers Feedback from Passion for Learning staff Feedback of impact of Wellbeing Wednesdays Reduced incidents of heightened anxiety as logged on CPOMS (Child Protection Online Management System) Reduced incidents of heightened behaviours due to emotions as logged on CPOMS All children, including those eligible for pupil premium will be settled and secure in school Pupils will have their emotional needs met and will be happy and ready to engage and learn Disadvantaged learners will become more secure in reading, writing and mathematics in Year 2 The percentage of disadvantaged pupils working at the expected level in mathematics, writing and reading will increase from the current position
+Pupils access a wide range of interventions to meet their learning needs and gaps in knowledge As the children's learning needs are analysed and addressed, PP pupils make at least expected progress or exceed the targets set Achieve and sustain improved attendance and punctuality, particularly for those identified as disadvantaged Percentage attendance and punctuality rates of identified PP pupils increases and the gap between PP and no PP narrows Improved attendance for those identified will be noted and evaluated using or including CPOMs records Attendance letters Attendance reports (weekly/monthy) Attendance action plans Achieve and sustain improved mental wellbeing for all pupils in school, particularly those identified as disadvantaged Improved wellbeing for those identified will be evaluated using different tools and resources: Pupil Voice Staff Voice Parent voice Feedback from Family Link Workers Feedback from Passion for Learning staff Feedback of impact of Wellbeing Wednesdays Reduced incidents of heightened anxiety as logged on CPOMS (Child Protection Online Management System) Reduced incidents of heightened behaviours due to emotions as logged on CPOMS All children, including those eligible for pupil premium will be settled and secure in school Pupils will have their emotional needs met and will be happy and ready to engage and learn Disadvantaged learners will become more secure in reading in Y3 The percentage of disadvantaged pupils working at the expected level in and reading will increase from the current position

-Achieve and sustain improved attendance particularly for those who have historical low attendance and are disadvantaged
+Achieve and sustain improved attendance

+particularly for those who have historical low

+attendance and are disadvantaged